Espadrille: Use in Argentina and Uruguay

 Both in Argentina and Uruguay, espadrilles (known as alpargatas) were adopted by rural workers as a substitute for the "bota de potro", part of the traditional gaucho attire, made with leather from the lower leg of the horse.
 Unlike other clothing, the espadrille became an essential garment for both sexes but, above all, the inseparable companion of the bombachas (knickerbockers).
 In the first half of the 20th century, the use of espadrilles was so common among the lower classes of the population that the company called Fábrica Argentina de Alpargatas took great importance, which used to be promoted with the artistic almanacs illustrated by Florencio Molina Campos.
 In 1943 and 1944, the student movement opposed to Perón began to use the slogan: "No a la dictadura de las alpargatas" ("No to espadrilles' dictatorship") which was in turn responded by the peronists: "alpargatas sí, libros, no" ("espadrilles, yes, books, no").

+In the Brazilian state of Rio Grande do Sul, espadrilles, known as alpargatas, became common among rural workers and gaúchos from the late nineteenth century onward.
+While leather boots remained the standard riding footwear, alpargatas were widely worn for everyday work because they were lightweight, inexpensive, and comfortable.
+Their adoption reflected the shared gaúcho culture of the Pampas across southern Brazil, Uruguay, and Argentina, and they remained a common element of rural dress throughout the twentieth century, continuing to be worn in some rural communities and during gaúcho traditionalist events.